 Regrettably we cannot control how long it takes to hear back from the Home Office as to your visa application.
 The process is run by the Home Office which deals with applications in the order in which they are received.
 The Home Office has published this guidance on its current processing times.
 This is only an indication and it may take longer to review your application.

 We will normally be able to submit this type of application within 4 to 6 weeks of you instructing us, but we will let you know at the earliest opportunity if it is likely to take longer than this.

 Appeals to the First-tier Tribunal take much longer.
-You should allow up to a year to complete the appeal.
-This might increase if the Home Office becomes exceptionally busy, as is expected as a result of Brexit.
+You should allow up to 18 months to complete the appeal.